edgio-docs/edgio-docs/src/pages/guides/app_security/rates_dashboard.md

 limited traffic.
 Alternatively, categorize rate limited traffic by selecting the desired categorization criteria from the option that appears directly above the graph.
 A line will be drawn on the chart for each unique value.
-For example, if you select [Top Action Types]{.listitem} and rate limited requests were either dropped or redirected, then the graph will contain a line for `REDIRECT-302` and another one for `DROP-REQUEST`.
+For example, if you select `Top Action Types` and rate limited requests were either dropped or redirected, then the graph will contain a line for `REDIRECT-302` and another one for `DROP-REQUEST`.